JadenMeister/photo-dump/README.md

 -- update as soon as possible

 ## have to protect against injection attacks, file upload vulnerabilities, etc..

-have to be fixed to file extension
+have to be fixed file extension